shmorri/docs-casa-prod/docs/source/index.md

 ## Overview

-Organizations deploy Gluu Casa ("Casa") to offer people a self-service portal for managing their data in the organization's [Gluu Server](https://gluu.org/docs/ce) authentication and authorization (AA) system.
+Organizations deploy Gluu Casa ("Casa") to offer people a self-service portal for managing their data in the organization's [Gluu Server](https://gluu.org/docs/ce) authentication and authorization system.

 For example, people may need to do things like: